-Why and How to Convert Your Book to an Audiobook
+Why and How to Convert Your Ebook to Audiobook

-You’re writing an ebook and your mind is buzzing with all tasks that lay before you.
-Adding audiobooks to the list may not be on your mind, but making audiobooks is easy, profitable and good business sense.
+You’re writing an ebook and your mind is buzzing with all the tasks that lay before you.
+Adding audiobooks to the list may not be on your mind, but making audiobooks is easy, profitable, and a good business idea.

-Audiobook sales in 2017 were estimated to be around $2.5 billion and growing.
+Audiobook sales in 2021 were estimated to be around $1.6 billion in the US alone.
 Don’t worry if you don’t know much about audiobooks and how to go about converting and marketing your own, we’ve got you covered in this article, so keep on reading!

 Easy to Get Through

-Let’s face it, we all have what seems to be a million and one things on our to-do lists and at times the tasks may seem rather daunting?
-According to Edison Research’s National Survey of American Audiobook Listeners, of the activities people do while listening to audiobooks housework leads with a whopping 68%.
-As we do our chores, run errands or a myriad of other things, we listen to books, thus enjoying ourselves and getting one more book off of our TBR (to be read) pile!
+Let’s face it, we all have what seems to be a million and one things on our to-do lists and at times the tasks may seem rather daunting.
+According to Edison Research’s National Survey of American Audiobook Listeners, of the activities people do while listening to audiobooks, housework leads with a whopping 68%.
+As we do our chores, run errands, or do a myriad of other things, we listen to books, thus enjoying ourselves and getting one more book off of our TBR (to be read) pile!

-Take this audiobook narration of Alice in Wonderland by Scarlett Johansson for example, doesn’t it sound fun?
+Take this audiobook narration of Alice in Wonderland by Scarlett Johansson for example; doesn’t it sound fun?
 Or Anna Kendrick’s own autobiography narrated by her in Scrappy Little Nobody’s audiobook.
-You hear my drift?
+Do you hear my drift?
 They sound entertaining to me.
 Trained voiceover actors and the books’ actual authors make the best recitations.